endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"landing speed"`: a value between 0 and 1, representing progress made per frame when landing or taking off.
 This value is added every frame when landing or taking off from a planet or wormhole until reaching 1, at which point you'll be landed on the planet if landing or be able to control your ship if taking off.
 If a ship lacks this attribute, then a default value of 0.02 (50 frames to land/take off) is used. **(v.
 0.10.0)**

+  * `unique`: if present, the outfit is considered to be unique.
+When disowning a ship with a unique outfit or when launching from a planet that has unique outfits in stock that will be lost when you depart, a warning will be provided telling you that you will lose the unique outfits.
+Intended for use on outfits that are limited in quantity within a single save file; stuff that once lost, the player will never be able to reobtain.

 ### Weapon attributes